timrosenberg/website/content/post/introducing-rush-music/index.md

 title: "Why I Built Rush Music"
 date: 2025-10-03
 draft: false
-description: "A music app based on searching for the music you already have."
+description: "A music app for finding the music you already have."
 tags: ["music", "app", "project"]
 ---